samuelschnurr/stock-hub/StockHubApi/README.md

 ### Using an IDE

-Test classes are named by the schema `{Controller}{Layer}Tests.cs`.
+Test classes are named by the schema `{Model}{Layer}Tests.cs`.
 They are located in the project `StockHubApi.Tests`.
 You can execute them by using your preferred testrunner.

 ### Using an CLI